slackapi/bolt-js/docs/_future/custom_functions.md

 };
 ```
 #### 3. Add the function as a step in your workflow
 To actually call the defined function, `SampleFunctionDefinition`, don't forget to add your function to a workflow!
-When you're finished defining and implementing your functions, the next step is to add them to [Workflows](/bolt-js/future/workflows).
-Once added as a step in a Workflow, your Function will run when that Workflow is invoked by a [Trigger](/bolt-js/future/triggers).
+When you're finished defining and implementing your functions, the next step is to add them to [workflows](/bolt-js/future/workflows).
+Once added as a step in a workflow, your function will run when that workflow is invoked by a [trigger](/bolt-js/future/triggers).

 ---
 ### Next steps
-You've learned about built-in and custom functions - now it's time to jump into [Workflows](/bolt-js/future/workflows) and learn about how they work with Functions. 🎉
+You've learned about built-in and custom functions - now it's time to jump into [workflows](/bolt-js/future/workflows) and learn about how they work with functions. 🎉